navgurukul/bhanwari-devi/README.md

 ```

 ### Create redux state
-For state related things, we create and manage staete in `src/components/componentName/redux/reducer.js`.
+For state related things, we create and manage state in `src/components/componentName/redux/reducer.js`.
 The code looks like this.

 ```
 import { types } from './action'